Mirijam1/OOPP46/README.md

 <img src="doc/pictures/37050613_2133834693325887_4237135342316027904_n.jpg"  width="250" height="250">

 #### Personal Development Plan

-2 Strong points:
+**_Two of my stronger points:_**
-- Determination.
-Having the inner courage to do everything, that needs to be done in order to achieve the goal that i have put in front of myself.
-Forcing myself to do the things i need to do, even when i dont feel like it, is something which makes me treat myself to a higher standard and also makes me enjoy the sweet fruit of reward much more when said goal has been achieved and achieved with high remarks.
+* **Determination.**<br> Having the inner courage to do everything that needs to be done in order to achieve the goal that I set myself.
+Forcing myself to do the things I need to do, even when I don't feel like it is something which makes me treat myself to a higher standard and also makes me enjoy the sweet fruit of reward much more when the goal has been achieved, achieved with high results.
-- Good spirit and being nice in general.
-Being able to make a certain situation less intimidating for a single person or a group of people is very important to me so i give it my all when somebody is strugling or is in need of some sort of help.
-If someone is having a bad day and you make them smile for just 10 seconds that person would be gratefull to you for the rest of the day.
-So having the abillity to help out my teammates whether its when we are stuck on a certain problem or just make everyone smile and be motivated so that they can do their best work is something i aspire to.
+* **Good spirit and being nice in general.**<br> Being able to make a certain situation less intimidating for a single person or a group of people is very important to me so I give it my all when somebody is strugling or is in need of some sort of help.
+If someone is having a bad day and you make them smile for just 10 seconds that person would be grateful to you for the rest of the day.
+So, having the ability to help my teammates, whether it is when we are stuck on a certain problem, or just make everyone smile and be motivated so that they can do their best work is something I'm aspiring to.

-2 Weaker points:
+<br>**_Two of my weaker points:_**
-- Procrastination and laziness.
-I have been strugling with these two since i was a small child but i try my best every single day to just make them dissapear little by little so that it dosen't affect my work and the essentials of what i have to do to achieve.
+* **Procrastination and laziness.**<br> I have been strugling with these two since i was a small child but i try my best every single day to just make them dissapear little by little so that it dosen't affect my work and the essentials of what i have to do to achieve.
-- Not a lot of experience with CS in general.
-I am a medium pace learner of sorts and Computer Science has a lot of things that need to be inherited at a quick pace so i find myself sometimes strugling to stay a float.
+* **Not a lot of experience with CS in general.**<br> I am a medium pace learner of sorts and Computer Science has a lot of things that need to be inherited at a quick pace so i find myself sometimes strugling to stay a float.

-My goals:
+<br>**_Core quadrants:_**<br>
+* **Quality:** *Determined* -> **Pitfall:** *Tired* -> **Challenge:** *Take it easier* -> **Allergy:** *Being less willing to work*<br>
+* **Quality:** *Being nice* -> **Pitfall:** *Overly nice* -> **Challenge:** *Don't overdo* -> **Allergy:** *Becoming cold*<br>

+<br>**_My goals:_**
-1. Experience what it's like to work in a real Software Team enviroment so that i could more easily get acquainted with the way work is done in this whole industry for later down the road.
+1. **Becoming more experienced**<br> I am excited to find out what it's like to work in a real Software Team environment so that I could more easily get acquainted with the way work is done in this whole industry for later on this path.
-2. Get to grip with software and programing on a more in-depth scale and see what areas of my CS skills i need to work on so that i can contribute more effectively to my team now and later on when working for an actual Software company.
+2. **Acquiring knowledge**<br> I plan to get a good grip on software and programming at a more in-depth scale and see what areas of my CS skills I need to work on so that I can contribute more effectively to my team now and later on when working for an actual Software company.

 <br>